memarc/SchemeBBS-GitLab/README.md

 that the value of the Location header be an absolute URI.

-The standard has been replaced (see RFC 7231 section 7.1.2.) and a relative URI is now permitted.
+The standard has been replaced (see RFC 7231 section 7.1.2.) and a relative URI is now allowed.

 How to apply this patch: